Conte-Ecology/shedsGisData/basinCharacteristics/zonalStatistics/README.md

 ### **Catchments**

+This process defines some layers that will be used in other sections and should be executed first.
+Typically for large layers the ArcPy script may take a few days to run due to some computationally intensive GIS procedures.

 #### Steps to Run
 1. The text file used to specify common user inputs is created.
 This file will be used across all scripts in the series.
 See the current `INPUTS_NHDHRDV2.txt` in the `zonalStatistics` repo for sample formatting.
 The table below describes the vairables to be changed.
 Do not add extra lines or change the structure of this file other than changing the variable values.